cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Should the result only be `*`, set the load operation of the link to be `/`

 ### Step 7 - Parent to Satellite deduction
-Must be applied to all satellites, that have a "*" operation
+Must be applied to all satellites, that have no operation yet
 - Add all operations of the parent
-- remove the * operation
+- Allow usage of multiple relations from the parent only when satellite ist tracking '\*' relation or has only '\*' mappings
 Result:
 - every table should now have its appropriate list of load operations

 ### Step 8 - Final check
 - compiler crosscheck: all tables must have at least one load operation.
-Single `*` or one or more relation names
+Single `\*` or one or more relation names

 ## Rules for the field assembly for every load operation